crampete/full_stack_classroom_july_2019/README.md

 - Making a new Git repo locally, pushing it to GitHub.
 - Cloning a public repository using `git clone`.
 - Updating code on one's local system using `git pull`.

+## Day 23 & 24 Overview

+- Revisited Mongo.
+Quick overview.
+- Using a free cluster on Mongo Atlas.
+- Using a GUI tool to work your way around Mongo.
+- Basic connection using PyMongo.
+- Choosing a collection and CRUD operations on the collection using various filters.
+- Revisited IP Addresses and port number essentials.
+- Revisited HTTP Routes and methods like GET, POST, PUT and DELETE.
+- Creating RESTful routes (incomplete as of now) for a resource using Flask.